top of page

 Welcome to Crime and Justice News

-The U.S. Secret Service repeatedly denied requests for additional resources requested by Donald Trump’s security detail in the two years leading up to his attempted assassination, reports the Washington Post.
+Secret Service Director Kimberly Cheatle told Congress on Monday that the assassination attempt on former President Trump was the agency’s “most significant operational failure” in decades, while also broadly laying out how it prepared for the rally, Politico reports.
+The agency repeatedly denied requests for additional resources requested by Trump’s security detail in the two years leading up to his attempted assassination, reports the Washington Post.
 Agents sought magnetometers and more agents to screen attendees at sporting events and other large public gatherings Trump attended, as well as more snipers and specialty teams at other outdoor events.
 The requests were sometimes denied by senior officials, who cited a lack of resources at an agency that has long struggled with staffing shortages.
 Those rejections led to long-standing tensions that pitted Trump, his top aides and his security detail against Secret Service leadership.

 Recent Posts